ahrtr/gocontainer/README.md

 }
 ```

 A list can be sorted using one of the following two methods.
 The first method Sort() sorts the list into ascending sequence according to the natural ordering of its elements by default; actually it just calls the second method SortWithOptions(false, nil) using the default parameters.
 SortWithOptions sorts the list according to the provided parameters.
-Please get more detailed info in **[Sort](#sort)**
+Please get more detailed info in **[Comparator](#comparator)**
 ```go
 Sort()
 SortWithOptions(reverse bool, c utils.Comparator)